 - † [Slide 16: certainty] Given all that, why should we take the top line?
 If we can get what we want on the bottom, why should we even think about the top line?
 In fact, I would bet it is true that taking the top line all the time usually results in a harder life than taking the bottom line.
-So why do it? - One reason is we were created and are procreated to be God's image: to reflect his character no matter what is going on; to represent him no matter the consequences; to reproduce his image and to rule creation in his name, not our own.
+So why do it? - One reason is we were created and are procreated to be God's image: to reflect his character no matter what is going on; to represent him no matter the consequences; to multiply his image and to rule creation in his name not our own.
 If we take the bottom line, by relying on ourselves or by chasing things not in God's will, then we are sinning, and that means we are turning away from our identity and purpose in God.
 Sin will destroy us: it will take us deeper into temptation and deception, and away from God's freedom and truth. - In fact, with a bottom line choice, we are turning away from God himself.
 We are choosing to live by the flesh instead of the Spirit, we are choosing to follow Satan instead of Christ, we are choosing our own happiness over God's.
-So a second reason to choose the top line of living by faith and obedience to God's revelation is to stay in intimate relationship with God.
+So a second reason to choose the top line is to stay in intimate relationship with God.
 Sin cannot take away our salvation, but it certainly can destroy our relationship with God. - A third reason, related to these, is that the top line is the only way to God's promised spiritual blessings.
-If we want joy for life and an inner peace that transcend the ups and downs of life, walking with God, in his light, by his revelation on the top line, is the only path. - If we want a greater realization of the fruit of the Spirit, God's help enduring our trials, stronger faith, spiritual growth, preparation to handle life and do God's work, success inspiring others with our example, uninterrupted intimacy with God, treasure in heaven, greater enlightenment about God and his perspectives, and success resisting temptation, then the top line is for us. - When we turn away from God and our identity, we walk away from all that.
-And you know what happens?
-Some time passes and then you go to the pastor/elders and complain that you are not sensing God's presence or blessing; and we say, "Who walked away?"
-It wasn't God. - † We have this choice in every situation, to trust and obey God's revelation or our own human reasoning; you should practice using this tool to check yourself this week. - It really helps to make a conscious philosophical decision up front.
+If we want joy for life and an inner peace that transcend the ups and downs of life, walking with God, in his light, on the top line, is the only path. - If we want a greater realization of the fruit of the Spirit, God's help enduring our trials, stronger faith, spiritual growth, preparation to handle life and do God's work, success inspiring others with our example, uninterrupted intimacy with God, treasure in heaven, greater enlightenment about God and his perspectives, and success resisting temptation, then the top line is for us. - When we turn away from God and our identity, we are walking away from all that.
+And you know what happens next?
+Some time passes and then you come to me and complain that God is not blessing you, and all I can say is, "Who walked away?"
+It wasn't God. - † We have this choice in every situation, but it helps to make a conscious philosophical decision up front.
 If you choose right now to follow Christ, to pursue the top line in every situation, it makes life so much simpler.
-Having that affair, getting drunk, cheating on your taxes are all automatic "noes," you don't have to be tempted by them; daily Bible reading, sharing truth with lost people, serving in the church are all automatic "yeses," so no hesitation. - Will we depend and submit, or rebel? will we trust and obey, or live in the flesh? will we walk with God or dance with the devil? will we dwell in God's light or live in the shadows as pretenders? will we take the narrow gate, the difficult path, the top line? - Let's pray...
+Having that affair, getting drunk, cheating on your taxes are all automatic "noes", you don't have to be tempted by them; daily Bible reading, sharing truth with lost people, serving in the church are all automatic "yeses," so no hesitation. - Will we depend and submit, or rebel? will we trust and obey, or live in the flesh? will we walk with God or dance with the devil? will we dwell in God's light or live in the shadows as pretenders? will we take the narrow gate, the difficult path, the top line? - Let's pray...